MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/09a-SettingUpDeviceCenter.md

 ## Step 2: Create a *new* product

-1. Create a new product:
+1. Create a new product: `newproduct <productname> <bspname>`
-    newproduct <productname> <bspname>

-Configure the SMBIOS fields based on the format defined by the BSP (for Qualcomm, this is defined in a SMBIOS.cfg file), See OEM License Requirements.
+2. Configure the SMBIOS fields based on the format defined by the BSP (for Qualcomm, this is defined in a SMBIOS.cfg file).
 The key fields used in the update are:

-System Product Name, referred in the update portal as Device Model.
+  - **System Product Name**, referred in the update portal as **Device Model**.

-Base Board Product, referred in the update portal as Hardware Variant ID.
+  - **Base Board Product**, referred in the update portal as **Hardware Variant ID**.

-Set initial version of the packages: setversion 10.0.0.0.
+3. Set initial version of the packages: `setversion 10.0.0.0`.

-Create the IoTDeviceModel xml file: exportidm <productname> .
+4. Create the IoTDeviceModel xml file: `exportidm <productname>` .
 This will prompt to enter the required SMBIOS fields.

 smbiosentry